WilliamMuro/UP210739_CPP/U4/README.md

 <br>

 1. Execution instructions.
-   - (Instructions for execution, use and general considerations).
+   - (Use and general considerations).
 2. Flowchart.
 3. Development and explanation.
    - (Execution instructions of code execution).